 Detectives assigned to the Special Investigation Unit are assigned to the DEA as Task Force Officers and are responsible for investigating narcotics offenses.
 Detectives in this assignment are highly motivated and are responsible for initiating their own investigations, whereas most other detective units conduct follow- up work on crimes that have already occurred.
 Detectives initiate investigations based on information received from a variety of sources including the Street Crimes Unit, the Patrol Division, Special Operations Unit, community members, confidential informants, and other law enforcement agencies.

 Crisis Negotiations Team

-The Newark Police Department’s Crisis Negotiations Team (CNT) is comprised of five officers from various units within the police department who have received specialized training through the Newark Police Department, the Delaware State Police Department, the New Castle County Police Department, the FBI, and the Baltimore County (MD) Police Department.
+The Newark Police Department’s Crisis Negotiations Team (CNT) is comprised of five officers from various units within the police department who have received specialized training through the Newark Police Department, the Delaware State Police, the New Castle County Police Department, the FBI, and the Baltimore County (MD) Police Department.
 This specialized training concentrates on successful communication with people who are in crisis or are suffering from mental health issues.
 The goal of the Crisis Negotiations Team is the de-escalation of potentially violent situations through productive communication and the safe surrender or cooperation of the subject that is in crisis.
-The Crisis Negotiations Team is deployed in crisis situations such as a hostage, barricaded subjects, and may be deployed to supplement other law enforcement operational components during search warrants, suicidal subjects, or any incident where trained negotiators would be beneficial.
+The Crisis Negotiations Team is a part-time teams and is called-in for deployment in crisis situations such as a hostage or barricaded subjects, and may be deployed to supplement other law enforcement operational components during search warrants, suicidal subjects, or any incident where trained negotiators would be beneficial.